2raj2raj/bitcoin-educational-content/courses/pos305/en.md

 **!?Note!?**

-Balance graphs and recent transactions are available only for an on-chain payment method.
-Information about Lightning Network balances and transactions is on the to-do.
+Balance graphs and recent transactions are only available for on-chain payment methods.
+Information about Lightning Network balances and transactions is on the to-do list.
 As of BTCPay Server Version 1.6.0, basic Lightning Network balances are available.

 ### Skill Summary